AliAlsalkhadi/alialsalkhadi/README.md

 Web Developer & Designer
 ------------------------

-I am a second-year computer science student at the University of Windsor with a specialization in software engineering.
-I am always eager to learn new technologies and improve my skills in programming.
-I am currently focusing on developing my abilities in the areas of software development, web development, and data structures.
-You can check out my GitHub profile to see my recent projects and contributions.
-Feel free to reach out if you want to collaborate on a project or have any questions.
+I am a Software Engineer focused on expanding my expertise in software development, web technologies, and data structures.
+My GitHub profile showcases my latest projects and contributions.
+I am open to collaboration and discussions on technical topics.

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [alialsalkhadi78@gmail.com](mailto:alialsalkhadi78@gmail.com)
-* 🧠  I'm learning React and NodeJS
+* 🧠  I'm learning Svelte and NodeJS

 ### Skills